RafinRahman/pediatric-sepsis-poc-prediction/README.md

 This repository contains the complete analysis code for the manuscript:

-> **Predicting Poor Clinical Outcome in Children with Suspected Sepsis in a Low-Resource Setting Using Point-of-Care Features: Model Development and Evaluation on a Ugandan LMIC Cohort**
+> **Predicting Poor Clinical Outcome in Children with Suspected Sepsis in a Low-Resource Setting Using Point-of-Care Features: Model Development and Evaluation on a Ugandan Cohort**
-> Md Rafin Rahman. *Submitted for publication, 2026.*
+> Rahman MR, Khan AT, Rose JI. *Submitted for publication, 2026.*

 The study develops and evaluates a machine learning model for predicting a composite poor clinical outcome (in-hospital death or length of stay exceeding five days) in children under five years admitted with suspected sepsis in a sub-Saharan African low-resource setting.
 The model is constrained to point-of-care clinical features only — no laboratory tests, no imaging — collectable by a trained nurse or community health worker with a thermometer, pulse oximeter, and MUAC tape.